laravel/bootcamp.laravel.com/resources/docs/blade/editing-chirps.md

 ## Linking to the edit page

 Next, let's link our new `chirps.edit` route.
 We'll use the `x-dropdown` component that comes with Breeze, which we'll only display to the Chirp author.
-We'll also display an indication if a Chirp has been edited by comparing the Chirp's `created_at` date with its `updated_at` date.
+We'll also display an indication if a Chirp has been edited by comparing the Chirp's `created_at` date with its `updated_at` date:

 ```blade filename=resources/views/chirps/index.blade.php
 <x-app-layout>